 How do I get ready for this test?

-Ask your doctor whether you need to stop eating certain foods or taking certain medicines before this test.
-Be sure your doctor knows about all medicines, herbs, vitamins, and supplements you are taking.
+Ask your healthcare provider whether you need to stop eating certain foods or taking certain medicines before this test.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
 This includes medicines that don't need a prescription and any illicit drugs you may use.